edamtoft/cornelius.legal.site/index.markdown

   ## 301.439.0011
 hero_cta: En Español
-hero_link: "/espanol/"
+hero_link: /espanol/
-banner_image: "/assets/courtroom.jpg"
+banner_image: /assets/courtroom.jpg
 language: english
 sitemap: true
 ---

 # Law Office of Linda Cornelius

 ![Linda Cornelius](/assets/lindacornelius.jpg)

-I am an attorney who practiced law for more than nine years with non-profit organizations.

-My Education: Grinnell College, University of Michigan Law School
+Graduate of &nbsp;Grinnell College and the University of Michigan Law School

 Admitted to practice law in Maryland and Michigan.
 Member of the Maryland State Bar Association, the Bar Association of Montgomery County, Maryland, the State Bar of Michigan, and the American Immigration Lawyers Association.